Feyerabend/bb/workbook/ch05/parsers/README.md

 	- A general parsing technique for any context-free grammar.
     - Suitable for ambiguous grammars but slower compared to LL and LR parsers for regular use.

-3. CYK Parser:
+3. Metcalfe Parser:
-	- Uses a dynamic programming approach and works on grammars in Chomsky Normal Form (CNF).
+	- Through a separate program, can it parse a diverse set of grammars.
-	- Efficient for ambiguous grammars but impractical for hand-written parsers.
+	- Useful in educational purpose as it is easy to understand the principles of parsing.

 4. LL(1) Parsing:
 	- Strengths: Easy to implement, efficient for simple grammars, and guarantees linear parsing time for LL(1) grammars.